 Abdi Towfigh Fund To Fight Leukemia

 With the help of our generous donors we are able to do more every year!
-In 2016: We partnered up again with the Dream Foundation to give life to three final Dreams of three terminal Leukemia patients, improving the quality of their precious lives in ways medicine alone cannot: Alva, 32 from Moreno Valley, CA and Miguel, 18 from Santa Ana, CA were able to create one final joyful memory with their loved ones at the happiest place on earth: Disneyland.
+From 2016 to 2019: We partnered up with the Dream Foundation to give life to final Dreams of six terminal Leukemia patients, improving the quality of their precious lives in ways medicine alone cannot: Theodore, 48 from Lake Owego, OR, Alva, 32 from Moreno Valley, CA and Miguel, 18 from Santa Ana, CA were able to create one final joyful memory with their loved ones at the happiest place on earth: Disneyland.
 Roene, 70 of Maine went on a memorable trip with her two sisters.
-We also gave financial support to two impoverished children suffering from leukemia and their families at MAHAK Hospital in Iran.
+Unfortunately Kitty, 73 from Las Vegas did not make it to Hawaii with her friend Debi but she was so happy when she heard we would send them.
+We also sent Denise, 58 from Forked River, New Jersey to Graceland with her husband.
+We also gave financial support to six impoverished children suffering from leukemia and their families at MAHAK Hospital in Iran.

 In 2015: We made Tracie Ann’s dream of going to Hawaii with her mom come true with the help of a wonderful non-profit organization called the Dream Foundation.
 Tracie Ann is a brave 32 year old battling terminal Leukemia.